 Suddeutsche Zeitung was a book released anonymously that depicted the Soviet rapes.
 In the diary, the woman records multiple rapes of herself and others by Russian soldiers.
 She also describes how, on several occasions, she made calculated decisions to agree to and even seek out sexual acts for food, money, and protection.
 Years later it was revealed that the author had published during the Nazi years, and that at least some of her Nazi- era writings conveyed the excitement surrounding that movement.

 Does being raped mean that she loses her political identity?

 This forces the reader to question the perpetrator–victim dichotomy and displaces the masculine myth that sees war as simply a masculine front.
 The feminist truism that women did not and do not participate in the war as anything other than victims is simply not historically true.
 This requires a move from a perpetrator/victim dichotomy to a more complicated relationship between vulnerability and privilege.
-Overstating gender differences through the universalizing of harms experienced by women in war is likely to lead to the proliferation of legal rules and popular understandings that further entrench the power dynamics we seeks to combat.
+As Craig Albert notes, such an exercise is likely to lead to the proliferation of legal rules and popular understandings that reinforce rather than undermine the power dynamics that feminism professes to fight.
 As Heidi Matthews documents, many women, certainly not all, were more committed to the political potential of the new socialist era that they would be willing to forgo their particular trauma in terms of a carceral solution.

-Feminism is by aspiration an emancipatory project and feminists have been, in some cases, highly successful in changing laws, institutions and practices, very remarkably often for the better.
+As Janet Halley notes, that this is not to say that governance feminism has done no good- on the contrary, it has been extremely helpful to marginalised communities to ask for change.
 However, like any socio-political project it has unintended consequences.
 It is a recognition of women’s agency, which permits us to see both troubling and admirable choices, even by subjects with a limited range of motions, that I believe a feminist theory of international criminal law must account for.